pomettini/Slides/slides/from-web-to-game-developer/from-web-to-game-developer.md

 - **MonoBehaviour** is the base class from which every Unity script derives
 - When you create a C# script from Unity’s project window, it automatically inherits from **MonoBehaviour**, and provides you with a template script
-- Initialization of an object is not done using a constructor function.
-This is because the construction of objects is handled by the editor
+- Initialization of an object is not done using a constructor function
+- The construction of objects is handled by the editor
 - Classes that inherits from **MonoBehaviours** has some methods (eg. **Start**, **Update**) that will be called by the editor automatically via reflection

 ---